djibe/Android-tutorials/README.md

 ---

-## Xiaomi Mi 2 or Mi2s (Aries)
+## Xiaomi Mi 2 or Mi 2s (Aries)

-You can upgrade your Xiaomi Mi 2 or Mi 2s from stock to Android 10 Q / Mokee 100.
+You can upgrade your Xiaomi Mi2 or Mi2s from stock to Android 10 Q / Mokee 100.

 Tutorial is here: <https://forum.xda-developers.com/t/guide-tutorial-howto-xiaomi-mi-2-2s-stock-to-android-10.4391775/>